 Pine Tree Needs

-Pine trees need a good amount of sunlight every day to thrive.
+Pine trees need a good amount of sunlight every day to prosper.
 Whether they're indoors or outdoors, they should be placed in an area that receives several hours of light every day.
 Getting your pine tree enough light is an important way to keep its needles bright and green, and it helps the tree to grow optimally.

 The right temperature and humidity levels are very important to pine trees, particularly indoor varieties.
 Make sure your pine is placed away from cold, drafty areas and mist it once a week.
 Pruning can also be important to pine trees, particularly if you're beginning to notice browning or falling needles.
 Cut back any damaged branches with hand shears.